-Most studies dealing with social impact have shown positive consequences resulting from highway construction.
-The Federal Highway Administration reports that the Interstate Highway Program received broad community support because of reduced congestion of local streets, reduced noise and air pollution, better access to recreational facilities, and higher economic levels for the town's businesses.
-For rural communities, in particular, they have served to upgrade primary and secondary educational facilities, improved vocational training possibilities, and made medical care more accessible.
-Other advantages reported include increased accessibility to shopping and recreational facilities as well as to church, lodge, and organized farm-related functions.
+Most studies have shown positive consequences resulting from highway construction.
+The Federal Highway Administration reports that Interstate Highways have received broad community support because of reduced congestion of a town's roads, reduced noise and air pollution, better access to recreational facilities, and higher economic levels for the town's businesses.
+For rural communities, in particular, they have served to upgrade primary and secondary educational facilities, improved vocational training possibilities, and made medical care more accessible (27).
+Also, increased accessibility to shopping and recreational facilities as well as to church, lodge, and organized farmrelated functions has resulted (28).

-The best discussion found so far has been presented by Dansereau.
-In his study of rural/suburban communities he found that when a highway was introduced into an area, certain results occurred.
+The best discussion so far found is presented by Dansereau (29).
+In his study of rural/suburban communities he found that when a highway is introduced into an area, certain results occur.
 The population increased because of the inward migration of younger and higher-income people, thus, raising the standard of living.
-This population increase took place more rapidly in communities located on arteries of the highway than in those not located on arteries.
+This population increase occurs more rapidly in communities located on arteries of the highway than in those not located on arteries.
 In the areas studied, levels of living rose visibly with the introduction of new manufacturing concerns (attracted, in part, by the new highway).
 It was further found that towns which were located nearer highways were more likely to develop a comprehensive community plan.
-However, most of the users of the highway were those who were in higher occupational, income, and educational groups, who were active in organizations, and who were newcomers to the area.
+However, most of the users of the highway were those who were in higher occupational, income, and educational groups, who held many memberships in organizations, and who were newcomers to the area.